jaredkoontz/GeoLensEntry/README.md

 # GeoLensEntry
-The html entry page for GeoLens
+The entry page for geolens.

+Provides:

+-live entry into geolens
+-precomputed examples

+-more information on the software as well as the people associated with geolens